OnVelocity/ov-ballot/maker-ui/README.md

-# ov-ballot
+# ov-ballot-maker-ui
-a super simple survey
+a super simple survey micro-service to create questions and responses

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).